mynk-tmr/notes/Testing.md

-## Common terms

-*package* : a directory with js modules or libraries.
-Must have `package.json` file.

-*package manager* : automates managing packages & dependencies. **npm** is default manager of nodejs.

-*module bundler* : creates a single static file from multiple files.
-It builds a dependency graph from `entry` point(s) and then combine them into a single `output` file.

-*transpiler* : converts code from other languages to ones browser understands. e.g. **Babel**

-*task runner*: To automate different parts of the build process like testing, linting, compiling etc. Commonly **npm scripts** are used.

-*Git* : a distributed version control tool.
-It records changes in a project as **snapshots** in a database called *repository*

-*Test runners* : tools that execute a pre-defined test script and auto-generate results. e.g. Jest

-*Webpack*: a module bundler & compiler for JavaScript and other front end assets.

-## Testing
-### Common types

 - **Unit tests** : test small isolated parts of codebase.
 Interaction with other units is *mocked* eg. class, methods, etc.
 - **Integration tests**: test interaction across *real* unit-tested portions of code like modules, database, etc.
 - **Smoke test / sanity test**: done before deep tests.
 Checks critical software functionality using unit+integration tests